Moving Average Crossover Strategy: The Only 5 Setups You Actually Need

 A moving average crossover strategy uses the intersection of two or more moving averages to identify potential trend changes.
 When a faster MA (shorter period) crosses above a slower MA (longer period), it generates a bullish indication called a "golden cross."
 The reverse creates a "death cross" bearish indication.

-Here's what changes everything: the crossover isn't the trigger—it's the confirmation of something that already happened.
+The key shift: the crossover isn't the trigger—it's the confirmation of something that already happened.

 Institutional traders understand that by the time two moving averages cross, smart money has already positioned for the move.
 The crossover simply marks when retail algorithms and systematic funds begin their entries, creating the liquidity and momentum that informed traders ride.